Learn More About Python Classes in Atlanta

 A different direction in which Python can be taken in the workplace is the development of all manner of machine learning models and applications that can significantly reduce the time programmers, developers, and scientists spend on computing drudgery.
 Machine Learning Engineers work in a branch of the mushrooming field of artificial intelligence (AI), and their work ties together Python programming, data science, libraries such as Jupyter and scikit-learn, and data visualization.
 Salaries for this breed can run quite high, with the United States annual average running to $165,000.
 In Atlanta, salaries for these workers fall for the most part in the $130,000 to $150,000 range.

-For live online instruction, you can consider the offerings from Noble Desktop, especially the Python Developer Certificate program, one of the most in-depth offerings in the language available, which, in under a month of full-time study, teaches the language’s coding basics before turning to teaching the Django framework to show you how to program web applications.
-If you’d prefer to study Python for data science, Noble also offers a Data Science Certificate program that covers using Python together with NumPy and pandas for number-crunching on a grand scale, SQL for querying databases, Python for automation, an extended look at Python for data visualization and dashboards, and, finally, a stop at Python’s machine learning capabilities as they relate to data science.
+Noble Desktop offers the Python Developer Certificate program, one of the most in-depth offerings in the language available, which, in under a month of full-time study, teaches the language’s coding basics before turning to teaching the Django framework to show you how to program web applications.
+Suppose you’d prefer to study Python for data science.
+In that case, Noble also offers a Data Science Certificate program that covers using Python together with NumPy and pandas for number-crunching on a grand scale, SQL for querying databases, Python for automation, an extended look at Python for data visualization and dashboards, and, finally, a stop at Python’s machine learning capabilities as they relate to data science.
 Both these courses include multiple 1-to-1 sessions with a dedicated mentor that may be used however you choose, be it for assistance with classroom topics or job market preparation.
 Also included is a free retake option (good for one year from the time you complete your class) and access to recordings of your classroom sessions, should you ever want to go over anything a second time.

 If you’re in the market for something shorter and more targeted, Noble Desktop offers a Python Programming Bootcamp, an immersive learning experience that will have you programming in the language in under a week of full-time study.
 The course includes a 1-to-1 bonus training session, along with the retake option and classroom recordings described above.